Back to blog

 A demo—Kitchen Sink

-To make NativeBase more comprehensible for users, we have also launched a simple demo app showcasing all the NativeBase components in action.
-Kitchen Sink gives an up-close demonstration of features like buttons, forms, and icons.
+We launched a demo app showcasing all NativeBase components in action.
+Kitchen Sink demonstrates buttons, forms, icons, and more.

 Rich Component Library